Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Towards general -trivial varieties case

 Although the authors have not confirmed this speculation beyond the cases of abelian varieties and some hyperK\"ahler varieties as our Theorems \ref{Ag.TGC.Satake.MS}, \ref{K3.Main.Conjecture.18.ok}, and \S\ref{HK.alg}, \S\ref{Alg.prob}, we expect some relations with the mirror symmetry.
 Indeed, the attached boundary of the above-mentioned Morgan-Shalen-Boucksom-Jonsson compactification ``around maximally unipotent points" are expected to be (and partially proved to be) a union of the $\mathbb{R}_{>0}$-quotients of the K\"ahler cones of ``mirror duals" (cf., e.g., \cite{HosTak}).
 It would be interesting to see how this is related to our results on above Problem~\ref{CY.conj} for K3 surfaces in which we used the hyperK\"ahler rotations.

-The above Problem~\ref{CY.conj} also seems to inherit some spirit of the Griffiths-Morrison conjecture\footnote{Very recently, a paper \cite{GGLR} appeared.} on the existence of analogue of Satake-Baily-Borel compactification of period domain quotients (cf.\ \cite[9.2, 9.5]{Griffiths}, \cite{Morrison}, \cite{GGLR}), although ours is rather an analogue of a \textit{different} (non-algebraic) minimal Satake compactification and uses the idea of the log minimal model program.
+The above Problem~\ref{CY.conj} also seems to inherit some spirit of the Griffiths-Morrison conjecture\footnote{Very recently, a paper \cite{GGLR} appeared.} on the existence of analog of Satake-Baily-Borel compactification of period domain quotients (cf.\ \cite[9.2, 9.5]{Griffiths}, \cite{Morrison}, \cite{GGLR}), although ours is rather an analog of a \textit{different} (non-algebraic) minimal Satake compactification and uses the idea of the log minimal model program.